RWS/studio-api-docs/apiconcepts/translationmemory/retrieving_database_servers.md

     MessageBox.Show(serverInfo, "Container Information");
 }
 ```
+****
-In the `foreach` loop we build up the string that contains all DB servers and their properties. `ServerName` gets the full DNS name or IP address of the DB server, while Name is used to retrieve the friendly DB server name.
+In the `foreach` loop we build up the string that contains all DB servers and their properties.
+[ServerName](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.DatabaseServer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_DatabaseServer_ServerName) gets the full DNS name or IP address of the DB server, while [Name](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.DatabaseServer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_DatabaseServer_Name) is used to retrieve the friendly DB server name.
 Note that when registering a DB server the administrator can enter the actual server name (e.g. sqlserv\sqlexpress) and assign a friendly name like *TestDB*.
-Among other things, you can retrieve a server Description (which is optional) as well the `ServerType`, which can currently be SQL Server or Oracle.
+Among other things, you can retrieve a server [Description](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.DatabaseServer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_DatabaseServer_Description) (which is optional) as well the [ServerType](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.DatabaseServer.yml#Sdl_LanguagePlatform_TranslationMemoryApi_DatabaseServer_ServerType), which can currently be SQL Server or Oracle.
 Below you see an example of a box containing information on a particular DB server in the TM Server Manager:

 <img style="display:block; " src="images/DbServerInfo.jpg"/>